Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 </div>

 > [!NOTE]
-> WLED Revive is now a **Native Home Assistant Custom Component**.
+> WLED Revive is now a **Home Assistant Custom Component Integration**.
 No manual YAML required.
 > The old manual scripts are archived in [OLD_WAY.md](OLD_WAY.md).

 <br>